Virtual-Coffee/VC-Community-Docs/README.md

 > :warning: If you'd like to help improve the docs, please submit an issue or a pull request with your suggestions - the Contributors team has write access but we would like to avoid anyone committing changes directly to `main`.

-## Lightning talks Feb 2021:

-Check out our [lightning talk home base](./lightning-talks) for docs and reference for helping out with Lightning Talks!

-## Coffees:

-[Docs and resources](./coffees) for our team managing weekly Coffees.